 2023 Indigenous Artist in Residence

-Larissa Kitchemonia, a local Anishnaabe-Saulteaux woman from The Key First Nation, has been selected as the City’s second Indigenous Artist in Residence.
+Larissa Kitchemonia is a local Anishnaabe-Saulteaux woman from The Key First Nation and the City of Regina’s second Indigenous Artist in Residence.

-During her residency, Larissa will explore the theme of ‘Urban Indigeneity’.
-Kitchemonia will host public engagement sessions that will focus on a collaborative community project of ribbon skirt, shirt sewing and medicine pouch making along with a series of artist talks to highlight Indigenous artists that live and work in Regina.
-Her artwork proposal involves an acrylic painting that will capture the likeness of the participants attending her sessions.
+During her residency, Larissa explored the theme of ‘Urban Indigeneity’.
+Kitchemonia hosted public engagement sessions that focused on a collaborative community project of ribbon skirt, shirt sewing and medicine pouch making along with a series of artist talks to highlight Indigenous artists that live and work in Regina.
+Her artwork is an acrylic painting that captures the likeness of the participants who attended her sessions.

 Kitchemonia’s painting, bead work and customary art practice is informed by themes of nature, womanhood and motherhood embedded with traditional, First Nation ideology and practices.